 Lawyers admitted to the bar of this court, including lawyers admitted pro hac vice and lawyers authorized to represent the United States, must register for electronic filing in this district.
-Please visit https://ecf.wiwd.uscourts.gov/AttorneyReg to begin the registration process.
-Pro se litigants may request access to file electronically by signing a Request for Non-Lawyer Access Form and mailing the form to the clerk's office.
+Please submit an electronic application to begin the registration process.
+Pro se litigants may request access to file electronically by visiting the same site.

-By registering as a Filing User, you consent to electronic service of all documents as provided in these procedures and in accordance with Rule 5(b)(2)(D), Fed.
+By registering as a Filing User, you consent to electronic service of all documents as provided in the Electronic Filing Procedures and in accordance with Rule 5(b)(2)(D), Fed.
 R. Civ.
 P. and Rule 49(b), Fed.
 R. Crim.
 P.

 During the registration process, each Filing User will receive a confirmation e-mail from the court.
 You must open the message to acknowledge receipt.
 A login and password will be sent by separate e-mail.

 If you discover that you made a mistake during the registration process, please notify the court by sending an e-mail to the following address: firstname.lastname@example.org.